fahedm/GoLang/README.md

 - If required we can write multiple statements in one line, seperated by ';'
 - Single line comments can be given after //
 - MultiLine comments can be given inside /*...*/

+### Running the Program

+- In package where you program reside, run "go run \<filename\>". you can run "go run ." if there is only one file. there can be only one main package. which will be executed by this command.
+- If you want to create a build. run "go build ." it is create a build for that package.

+### GO output using format package (fmt)

+- Print() function is used to print only given variable.
+- Printf() can be used to format the print statement using "%v" for value and %T for type or variable.
+- Println() can print arguments,  whitespace is added between the arguments, and a newline is added at the end.

+### Data Types

+- int- stores integers (whole numbers), such as 123 or -123

+  1. Signed integers (int) - can store both positive and negative values
+  2. Unsigned integers (uint)- can only store non-negative values
+  3. default is int type.

+- float32- stores floating point numbers, with decimals, such as 19.99 or -19.99
+- string - stores text, such as "Hello World".
+String values are surrounded by double quotes
+- bool- stores values with two states: true or false.
+Default value is False